simolus3/drift/sqlparser/README.md

 Most on this list is just not supported yet because I didn't found a use case for them yet.
 If you need them, just leave an issue and I'll try to implement them soon.

-- Some advanced expressions, like `CAST`s aren't supported yet.
 - An `UPSERT` clause is not yet supported on insert statements

 If you run into parsing errors with what you think is valid sql, please create an issue.